frontend-nutechnology/react-create-account/Criteria.md

 - The application must start
 - The application must be divided into components
 - The file structure must be consistent and easy to follow
-- The Contacts page must cover all [use cases](README.md#use-cases)
+- The Create Account Form must cover all [use cases](README.md#use-cases)
 - The application must include meaningful tests
+- Must be error free

 ## Nice to Have

+- Email format validation
+- Password Length validation
+- Stronger Passowrd tips to the user
-- The application stores the contacts and retain after refreshing the page
+- The application submits the form via ajax
-- The application has a scroll bar/pagination to handle more than 10 contacts
 - The application has a development and production environment
 - The application has good naming
-- The application is responsive
 - Styles are shipped separately

 ## Negative Points